-Filmed in 1987, this exclusive interview sees BBC Omnibus talk to the great American playwright at his Connecticut home about the political and poetic nature of his plays, about being a writer in the US during the late twentieth century, and about his marriage to Marilyn Monroe.
+Filmed in 1987, this exclusive interview sees Miller discuss the political and poetic nature of his plays, being a writer in the US during the late twentieth century, and his marriage to Marilyn Monroe.

 Practical Workshop Guide: A View From the Bridge